-This is one of the older display connectors, also sometimes called an “analog video connector”.
-This used to be everywhere in desktops and laptops, but as technology progressed, the VGA connector could no longer catch up with the crazy amount of video data.
-It was then taken over by the DVI and the much smaller HDMI connector.
+This is one of the older display connectors, also called an “analog video connector”.
+This used to be everywhere in desktops and laptops, but the VGA connector could no longer catch up with the advanced video technologies.
+It was taken over by the DVI and HDMI connector.

 2) DIGITAL VISUAL INTERFACE (DVI)

-Following with a need for a cable that is capable of handling more video data, the DVI connector took over VGA.
-It was the “mainstream video connector” for a while, until the mobile market boom and realized that the size of the DVI connector is really no good for mobile devices.
-DVI is soon taken over by HDMI connectors.
+Following a need for a cable that is capable of handling more video data, the DVI connector took over VGA.
+It was the “mainstream video connector” for a while, until the mobile market boom.
+People quickly realized that the size of the DVI connector is no good for mobile devices, and it is soon taken over by HDMI connectors.

 3) HIGH DEFINITION MULTIMEDIA INTERFACE (HDMI)

-- HDMI Type A: This is the full-sized HDMI that you see on desktops and some laptops.
+- HDMI Type A: The full-sized HDMI, used on desktops and some laptops.